MickL/JS-Image-Resizer/README.md

 }
 ```

-Or to convert png/svg to jpg:
+Or to only convert png/svg to jpg:
 ```
 var options = {
     resize:              false,
-    pngToJpg:        true,
+    convertToJpg:        true,
-    pngToJpgBgColor: "#FFFFFF"
+    convertToJpgBgColor: "#FFFFFF"
 }
 ```

 **Default options:**
 ```
 {
     maxWidth:            500,       // px
     maxHeight:           500,       // px
     resize:              true,      // Set to false to just set jpg-quality
     sharpen:             0.15,      // 0-1
     jpgQuality:          0.9,       // 0-1, doesnt affect when pngToJpg == false
-    pngToJpg:         false,     // Convert png to jpg
+    convertToJpg:        false,     // Convert png/svg to jpg
-    pngToJpgBgColor:  "#FFFFFF", // Background color when converting transparent png to jpg
+    convertToJpgBgColor: "#FFFFFF", // Background color when converting transparent png/svg to jpg
     returnFileObject:    true,      // Returns a file-object if browser support.
 Set to false to always return blob.
     upscale:             false,     // Set to true to upscale the image if smaller than maxDimensions
     debug:               false,     // Set to true to see console.log's
     renameFile:          true       // Renames the file to filename_resized.jpg / filename_compressed.jpg / filename_resized_compressed.jpg.
 Only works with File object.
 }
 ```